dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 In this design, we effectively introduce a whole new set of Rx packages that have absolutely no connection with any existing packages.
 It would in effect be a fork of Rx.NET that just happened to be produced by the maintainers of the current Rx.NET.

 Applications wanting to use the latest Rx would use the new package. (`System.Rereactive`? `System.ReactiveEx`?)
 Existing code could carry on using `System.Reactive`.
 The theory is that we would be free to make breaking changes because code with references to the existing Rx would be entirely unaffected.
 This would free us to move the UI-specific features back out into separate packages.
-And it would also present a once-in-a-generation opportunity to fix other things, although that line of thinking risks turning this into the vehicle for everyone's pet feature.
+It would also present a once-in-a-generation opportunity to fix other things, although that line of thinking risks turning this into the vehicle for everyone's pet feature.

 That's all moot, though, because we're not going to do it.

 This option was elegantly torpedoed by David Karnok.
 The [earlier section about how 'clean breaks' are a myth](#clean-starts-arent-due-to-extension-method-ambiguity) contains relevant quotes and links.
 I'll now explain why this is a terrible idea.

 The defining feature of this idea is that there is no unification between "before" and "after" versions of Rx.
 Today, if a single application uses several libraries using several versions of Rx, they all end up using the same version—the build tooling basically picks the highest version number referenced, and everyone gets that.
 This is called _unification_.
+(For plug-ins, this unification happens at the scope of the plug-in, not the application.)
 The effect of introducing completely new packages that are unrelated to the existing ones is that the build tools will consider these totally different libraries.
-If your app uses some libraries that use Rx 6 and some that use Rx 7, the build tools won't realise that these are references to different versions of the same thing.
+If your app uses some libraries that use Rx 6 and some that use RxNew 7, the build tools won't realise that these are references to different versions of what is logically the same thing.
 It would see a reference to `System.Reactive` v6.0.0, and a reference to `System.Newreactive` (or whatever) v7.0.0, and would just treat them as two separate libraries.

 At that point, you've now got both Rx 6 and Rx 7 in your app.
 So what happens if you want to use Rx in your application code too?
-When you write this:
+Suppose you were to write this:

 ```cs
 public IObservable<string> FormatNumbers(IObservable<int> xs) => xs.Select(x => x.ToString("G"));
 ```

-Which implementation of `Select` is it going to pick?
+Which implementation of `Select` is the compiler going to pick?
 The problem is that you've now got two definitions of `System.Reactive.Linq.Observable` from two different assemblies.
-Any file that has a `using System.Reactive.Linq` is going to have both the v6 and the v7 definition of `Observable` in scope.
+Any file that has a `using System.Reactive.Linq;` directive is going to have both the v6 and the v7 definition of `Observable` in scope.
 Which one is the compiler supposed to pick?

 That call to `Select` is ambiguous.
+That's the problem you create if you go down this so-called "clean break" path.

 It is technically possible to disambiguate identically-named classes with the rarely-used [`extern alias` feature](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/extern-alias).
 You can associate an alias with a NuGet reference like this: